 Middlesex County Divorce

 The second-most populous county in New Jersey is Middlesex County, which has its county seat in New Brunswick.
 The median income for a Middlesex County household is over $60,000.
 The county is mostly flat and is divided by the Raritan River.
 It is the site of Rutgers, which is the state university of New Jersey.
-Over a third of the households in the county have children under the age of 18.
+Over a third of the households in the county have children under the age of 18, and unfortunately some of these marriages end in divorce or separation, which raise complicated issues.
 The Middlesex County divorce lawyers at Goldstein Law Group can assist you with any related matters that arise, including property division, alimony, child custody, and child support.Pursuing a New Jersey Divorce

 In New Jersey, divorce is also called dissolution of marriage.
 During divorce proceedings, the court will make decisions about many aspects of each spouse’s future, including how property and debts will be divided, who will pay child support, and which parent will have primary responsibility for the children.
 One spouse will be the plaintiff in the lawsuit, although in many cases both spouses are seeking a divorce.
 You can only file for divorce in New Jersey if at least one spouse is a resident of the state for at least 12 months directly preceding the filing of a divorce petition.